reneoelke/Php53to54/README.md

 	phpcs -p -standard=/Users/frank/Downloads/PHP53to54/Standards/PHP53to54 <source-path>

-You can find more options and arguments (f.i. ignoring files, extensions, memory limit) in the official [PHP_CodeSniffer Manual](http://pear.php.net/manual/en/package.php.php-codesniffer.php).
+You can find more options and arguments (for instance ignoring files, extensions, memory limit) in the official [PHP_CodeSniffer Manual](http://pear.php.net/manual/en/package.php.php-codesniffer.php).

 ## Future